RamiroVidal/dynuClient/README.md

 # dynuClient
-PHP dynu.com client to update multiple domains ipv4 and ipv6
+PHP client for dynu.com to update multiple domains ipv4 and ipv6